Direct Party and Representative Voting (DPR)

 Simple to Understand

-The Single Transferable Vote (STV) is promoted as a PR system for the UK.
+The Single Transferable Vote (STV) is promoted by the Electoral Reform Society and others as a PR system for the UK.

 First Past the Post (FPTP)

 FPTP is used in the UK, Canada, and eleswhere.
-It favours a two political party system
+It favours and works best with a two political party system.

 Single Transferable Vote (STV)